 To give yourself the opportunity to become wealthy and perhaps a millionaire, you just need to "tithe" to yourself.
 Tithing is saving and investing 10 cents (10 percent) of every dollar you earn during Stage 2.
-Even if you cannot save the amounts shown above, or you are too old to work and save another 30 years, you should not be discouraged!
+Even if you cannot save the amounts shown above, or if you are too old to work and save for another 30 years, you should not be discouraged!
 You should still save and invest what you can for whatever time you have left before retirement.
-Saving anything or increasing saving is likely to provide you with greater benefit in the future than not saving.
+Saving anything or increasing your amount of periodic saving is likely to provide you with greater benefit in the future than not saving, or continuing to save too little.